-BIO 500 Bioinformatics and Genome Analysis (4) (Sp)
+BIO 500 Bioinformatics and Genome Analysis (4)

 This course focuses on contemporary methods in the analysis of genetic information, including use of computerized genetic databases, sequence alignment, hypothesis testing in phylogenetics, models of sequence substitution, introductory coding for bioinformatics, secondary structure prediction and visualization, regular expression coding in biology, and tests of selection.
-This 4-credit course includes both lectures and computer-based lab exercises, and provides first-hand experience with various analytical tools.
+The course includes both lectures and computer-based lab exercises, and provides first-hand experience with various analytical tools.
 The course is open to senior undergraduate and graduate students.

-BIO 501 Advanced Biological Chemistry (4) (F)
+BIO 501 Advanced Biological Chemistry (4)

-Structure and function of biological macromolecules discussed.
-Topics: structure and properties of proteins, nucleic acids, carbohydrates, mechanisms of enzyme catalysis, energy transduction and metabolic regulation.
-LEC
+This course focuses on the structure and function of biological macromolecules.
+Topics include structure and properties of proteins and nucleic acids, enzyme kinetics, mechanisms of enzyme catalysis, and bioenergetics.

-BIO 502 Advanced Cell & Developmental Biology (4) (F)
+BIO 502 Advanced Cell Biology (4)

-BIO 504 Advanced Molecular Genetics (4) (Sp)
+BIO 504 Advanced Molecular Genetics (4)

 This course highlights the experimental basis for our understanding of the mechanisms of DNA replication and gene expression.
 Students learn to read and analyze the primary research articles that underpin molecular genetics.
 Topics include: DNA replication, chromatin and chromosome structure, the transcription process, regulation of transcription, RNA processing and decay, and translation.
 (Prerequisite: undergraduate genetics)

-BIO 506 Signal Transduction (3) (F)
+BIO 506 Signal Transduction (3)

 BIO 507 Advanced Ecology (3)

-BIO 511 Ocean Shallow Water Ecosystem (3)
+BIO 511 Marine Ecology (3)

 BIO 514 Topics in Advanced Ecology (2)

 Explores a series of current topics in advanced ecological studies.
 Lectures and discussion may include such topics as roles of density dependent and independent population regulation; effects on coevaluation on community structure, research methods in ecology; sampling methodology and modelilng; community stability and succession; and readings in ecology.
 Topics vary from year to year, and may be taken for credit more than once.

-BIO 517 Neurobiology (4) (F)
+BIO 517 Neurobiology (3)

-BIO 518 Integrative Neuroscience (3) (Sp)
+BIO 518 Integrative Neuroscience (3)

-BIO 522/Mic 522: Protein-Nucleic Acid Interactions
+BIO 522/MIC 622 Protein-Nucleic Acid Interactions (3)

-BIO 425/525 Cancer Immunology
+BIO 525 Special Topics: Cancer Immunology (3)

 This course is designed to provide students an understanding of the interplay between tumors and the immune system, as well as current therapies that use the immune system in the setting of oncology.
 The course will be broken up into three main sections.
 The first section will cover basic immunology and tumor biology, the second will address the interplay between the immune system and tumors, and the third will discuss current immunological therapies.
 At the conclusion of the course, participants should understand how the immune system functions, how genesis of cancer and its progression, and the links between these two systems.

-BIO 525 Human Genetic Diseases (2) (Sp)
+BIO 526 Special Topics: Human Genetic Diseases (3)

 The aim of this class is to help students gain a sufficient understanding of human genetics so that they can appreciate the genetic basis of human diseases, and the importance of genetic considerations in the prevention and treatment of diseases.
 This course will use a literature-based approach to cover the fundamentals, from the chromosomal basis for hereditary to the molecular and biochemical basis of genetic diseases as well as the current molecular diagnostic and treatment methods available for genetic diseases.
 A combination of classic and current papers will be used.

-BIO 526 Special Topics Genes in Cancer (2) (S)
+BIO 526 Special Topics: Genes in Cancer (2)

 This course will cover the functions of oncogenes and tumor suppressors in genome regulation and the pathways that lead to uncontrolled cell proliferation.
 Topics discussed include the cell cycle, transcription factors, signaling pathways, and metastasis.

-BIO 549 Comparative Genomics (3) (Sp)
+BIO 549 Comparative Genomics (3)

 This course will examine the structure and dynamics of the genome from a comparative perspective.
 Architectural relationships among genomes can be studied in the context of an organismal “family tree”.
 Many other themes in genome science, such gene duplication, intron-exon structure, transposable elements, and regulatory DNA, will be discussed with reference to the evolution of genome complexity.
-SEM

-BIO 550 Human Evolutionary Genetics (3) (F)
+BIO 550 Human Evolutionary Genomics (3)

 BIO 553 Evolutionary Biology Colloquium (1-3)

-BIO 556 Evolutionary Genetics (F)
+BIO 556 Evolutionary Genetics (3)

 Genetic and population-level processes that underlie evolutionary change; topics include population genetics, the effects of population size and selection, population structure, molecular evolution, intragenomic conflict, molecular phylogenetics, and evolutionary development.

 BIO 608 Topics in Macromolecular Structure (3)

 An advanced course that considers the structural, thermodynamic, electrostatic and dynamic aspects of molecules that direct the folding of proteins and nucleic acids and govern their interactions with each other as well as with small ligands.
 Students will approach these topics with the aid of state-of-the-art molecular graphics and computational chemistry methods.
-LEC/LAB (Prerequisites: an advanced course in biochemistry).
+(Prerequisites: an advanced course in biochemistry).